 Published methodology that any carrier can adopt for consistent, industry-wide AI risk assessment.

-Seven interlocking proprietary standards that power institutional-grade assessment at enterprise scale.
+A proprietary research and analytics substrate that powers institutional-grade assessment at enterprise scale.

 Each domain evaluates a critical dimension of AI insurance readiness, scored 1–5 per factor with weighted aggregation to a 0–100 composite.

-Four risk tiers translate composite AIRS scores into actionable underwriting decisions — from premium discounts to coverage denial.
+Five rating tiers translate composite AIRS scores into actionable underwriting decisions — from preferred terms to coverage denial.

 | Classification | AIRS Range | Underwriting Implication |